aquasecurity/aqua-helm/docs/marketplace/gcp/gke/README.md

 # Aqua Container Security Platform (CSP) for GCP Marketplace

-This github repo retains the helm charts and kubernets application manifest for Aqua Security's GCP Kubernetes Application Market offering.
-This readme includes reference documention regarding installation and upgrades while operating within Google Kubernetes Engine.
+This github repo retains the helm charts and kubernetes application manifest for Aqua Security's GCP Kubernetes Application Market offering.
+This readme includes reference documentation regarding installation and upgrades while operating within Google Kubernetes Engine.

 Installation is simple, as Cloud Native apps should be!
-There is a minimal pre-requsite to attend to beyond having a GCP account: Aqua recommends running the Container Security Platform in a dedicated namespace.
+There is a minimal pre-requisite to attend to beyond having a GCP account: Aqua recommends running the Container Security Platform in a dedicated namespace.
 At the time of this writing creating a namespace in GKE requires kubectl.
-Fortunatly, it's also very easy using the cloud shell.
+Fortunately, it's also very easy using the cloud shell.
 First, authenticate to the cluster, then create a namespace as follows:

 ```shell
 kubectl create namespace aqua-security